Raleigh Police Scanner: America's Fastest-Growing Big City

 North Carolina operates VIPER (Voice Interoperability Plan for Emergency Responders), a statewide P25 radio system that connects agencies across all 100 counties.
 This infrastructure investment shapes encryption decisions:

-VIPER enables any agency to communicate with any other agency during emergencies.
-Full encryption would complicate this coordination.
+VIPER lets any agency communicate with any other during emergencies.
+Broad encryption would create coordination problems that the system was designed to solve.

 North Carolina taxpayers funded VIPER.
-Arguments for public access to public infrastructure resonate with state legislators.
+The argument that publicly funded infrastructure should maintain public access has traction with state legislators.

 How to Listen to Raleigh Area Scanners